zachwilcher/DDMOG/README.md

 by The National Science Foundation (MRI-1726017) and Ball State University, Muncie, Indiana.

+## Sparse graphs with less than or equal to 138 vertices
+In the 138 directory, there is a collection of files with bespoke labelings of graphs with less than or equal to 138 vertices having the form of `G \sqcup 2x K_{3,3}`.
+There are two files for each graph:
+1. The base graph's G's adjacency matrix and labeling in `138/n-base-graph.txt`
+2. A set of difference triples partitioning the remaining labels in `138/n-difference-triples.txt`

 ## How the project was set up
 This project uses a conda environment to manage dependencies.
 See the `conda-environment.yml` file for the list of packages used.